edgaradel/AFP/README.md

 The study aims to identify sentiment features and factors influencing Bitcoin's price variations using machine learning and numerical methods to identify statistically significant findings.

+Strategy used:

-Long Short-Term Memory (LSTM) model using time series data.
+Develop a Long Short-Term Memory (LSTM) model using time series data.

 Steps: